CDT-Environmental-Intelligence/gc21_teamg/README.md

 Follow these steps to recreate the environment to run the `r-scripts` in this project:

-1. Launch R in a terminal:
+1. Launch R in a terminal (or an R console in RStudio and open the folder as a project):
 ```bash
 $ cd gc21_teamg
 $ R
 ```
- or an R console in RStudio and open the folder as a project.

 2. Install `renv` (if not already available):
 ```R